BDUG/l4rerust/docs/build.md

 ## Building for ARM

 Use `scripts/build.sh` to build the project.
-By default, previous build artifacts are removed before compilation.
-Passing `--no-clean` skips this cleanup.
+The script removes previous build artifacts before compilation (the same effect as passing `--clean`).
+Provide `--no-clean` to skip this cleanup when iterating.

 Built components and images are collected under the `out/` directory.
 To boot an image on your host, run `scripts/runqemu.sh` and optionally pass the path to